act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 For the links in each set of target elements, one of the following is true:

 - when followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource); or
-- the purpose of the links is not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).
+- the purpose of the links is [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.